 For Meredith, who sells exclusively on Etsy, there are some disadvantages to using the site.
 "Platform changes and growth can be hard to keep up with.
 You’ve got to be all in to win on Etsy I think as it takes time, work and commitment to keep up with changes and with the competition."

 Relying too heavily on trends can also make or break a business, and it’s essential to have more than one income stream to protect yourself.
-Take the trend for pins, for instance.
+Take the trend for pins, for instance, or for nail art designs.

 "When that started out, pin sales were booming," says Lawler, "but now the market’s saturated, the sales have started flattening out a bit.
 It’s been fun and profitable to ride that wave, but it’s a great example of why diversification and making sure your business is nimble enough to move on quickly is super-important.
 I’ve seen a lot of my peers shut up shop, lose money and have to go back to a nine-to-five.
 That kinda thing can be really scary, it makes you wonder if you’ll be next."